NoorFatima01/NoorFatima01/README.md

 - Machine Learning & AI to expand my skills and build intelligent, AI-driven web applications
 - Go (Golang) for backend and systems programming
 - AWS for cloud infrastructure and deployment
-- Kubernetes for container orchestration and scaling applications
+- Docker and Kubernetes for container orchestration and scaling applications

 ### 📫 Connect with me
 - [LinkedIn](https://www.linkedin.com/in/noorfatima1012/)